10 Festive Chinese Christmas Greetings and Traditions

 Believe it or not, Christmas is actually a pretty popular holiday in China.

-There are so many great ways to celebrate the holidays.
-And if you’re in China or spending time with Chinese speakers, there are many ways to spread Christmas cheer to friends and family in Mandarin through Chinese gestures and phrases, and by partaking in Christmas traditions.
+If you’re in China or spending time with Chinese speakers, here’s how to spread Christmas cheer to friends and family in Mandarin through Chinese gestures and phrases, and by partaking in Christmas traditions.

 5 Jolly Chinese Christmas Greetings